gkapfham/pyohio2021-presentation/slides.md

 I acknowledge that it has taken time for me to understand better how to interpret the output of these tools -- and to know when to ignore their output!
--- I've seen evidence that they help me write better Python programs.
+However, I've seen evidence that they help me write better Python programs.

 In the remainder of the talk I want to highlight some of my experiences in building a Python program with type annotations.
 Specifically, I want to show